learnk8s/learnk8s.io/src/advancedKubectl/content.md

 ### The Kubernetes API

-The Kubernetes API is an **HTTP REST API** provided by the API server, and *all* interactions between Kubernetes components happen as [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations through this API.
+The Kubernetes API is an **HTTP REST API** provided by the API server, and *all* interactions between Kubernetes components happen as [CRUD](https://en.wikipedia.org/   wiki/Create,_read,_update_and_delete) operations through this API.
 That means, Kubernetes resources (such as ReplicaSets, pods, etc.) are created, read, updated, and deleted through this API (persisted in the etcd storage backend).

 The special thing about Kubernetes is that the same management API is used for internal operations as well as for users of the cluster.
 In other words, kubectl talks to exactly the same API as the internal components, such as the scheduler or kubelet.

-The full specification of this API for the currently latest version of Kubernetes (v1.13) can be found on the official documentation](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/).
+The full specification of this API for the currently latest version of Kubernetes (v1.13) can be found [here](https://kubernetes.io/docs/reference/generated/kubernetes- api/v1.13/).
 As you can see, the specification is organised as a list of resource types.
 These are the resources that can be created, read, updated, and deleted (CRUD)  through the Kubernetes API.

 For each resource, the specification lists its **structure**, as well as the **operations** that can be applied to this resource.

-For example, [the create operation for a ReplicaSet]((https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/#create-replicaset-v1-apps)) is implemented by the following HTTP API endpoint:
+For example, [the *create* operation for a ReplicaSet](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/#create-replicaset-v1-apps) is implemented by the following HTTP API endpoint:

 ~~~
 POST /apis/apps/v1/namespaces/{namespace}/replicasets